Dicklesworthstone/llm_aided_ocr/README.md

 - `calculate_similarity`: This function takes a tuple of two embeddings as argument and returns their cosine similarity.

 This mechanism of filtering hallucinations is a heuristic approach and it might not be perfect.
 The `threshold` and `threshold_increment` values might need to be tuned according to the specific requirements of the use case.

+## Contributions
+I made this mostly for fun and to learn more about using LLMs for more "utilitarian" tasks.
+That being said, I think this could eventually become a pretty useful tool for doing OCR on challenging files that result in tons of errors when using regular OCR without any "smart" corrections.
+If you're interested in helping, please submit a PR!